ntamas/cl1/doc/cytoscape/index.rst

 **Node penalty**
     Penalty value corresponding to each node.
-When you set this option to a specific value *x*, Cluster ONE will assume that each node has an extra boundary weight of *x* when it considers the addition of the node to a cluster (see [1]_ for more details).
+When you set this option to a specific value *x*, ClusterONE will assume that each node has an extra boundary weight of *x* when it considers the addition of the node to a cluster (see [1]_ for more details).
 It can be used to model the possibility of uncharted connections for each node, so nodes with only